 This is why you're not even eligible to apply for the exam until you have several years under your belt.
 But no matter how many years of experience you have, if you don't have experience with a specific area, you're going to have to pick up the slack.

 You may not get experience in all of the topics on the exam, but you can still pass.
 A good plan of study can help fill in some of the gaps.
 By joining our study group, you’ll get to discuss some of your weaker areas with other professionals in the group who DO have experience in that area.

 This is also one reason why different designers who follow the same course of study and take the same exam will perform entirely differently.

 Make progress, not excuses.

-Many times members will provide feedback on the exam in terms of a situation at the testing center where something did not work correctly, or an example of a specific question or topic that they felt was incorrect or not appropriate.
+Many times members will provide feedback on the exam in terms of a situation at the testing center.
+Maybe something did not work correctly or they share an example of a specific question or topic that they felt was incorrect or inappropriate.

-Sometimes these may be experimental questions that do not count towards your score.
-There can be up to 25 of these types of questions on some exams, which can feel like a lot – as much as any of the regular knowledge areas.
+Remember that these may be experimental pretest questions that do not count towards your score.
+There may be up to 25 of these types of questions on some exams.
+This can feel like a lot – as much as any of the regular knowledge areas.